-Perhaps of equal significance is the number of instances of known erimes which are not solved.
+Perhaps of equal significance is the number of instances of known crimes which are not solved.
 In 1964, only 388,946, or 23.9% of 1,626,574 serious known offenses were cleared.
 The clearance rate ranged from 89.8% for homicides to 18.7% for larceny.
 FBI, Uniform Crime Reports-1964, 20-22, 101.
 Those who would replace interrogation as an investigatorial tool by modern scientific investigation techniques significantly overestimate the effectiveness of present procedures, even when interrogation is included.

 repeat his crime whenever it pleases him.
 As a consequence, there will not be a gain, but a loss, in human dignity.
-Frustrating the law and twisting the nose of authority may understandably give a good deal of pleasure to some, but the real concern is not the unfortunate consequences of this new decision on the criminal law as an abstract, disembodied series of authoritative proscriptions, but the impact on those who rely on the public authority for protection and who without it can only engage in violent self-help with guns, knives and the help of their neighbors similarly inclined.
+The real concern is not the unfortunate consequences of this new decision on the criminal law as an abstract, disembodied series of authoritative proscriptions, but the impact on those who rely on the public authority for protection and who without it can only engage in violent self-help with guns, knives and the help of their neighbors similarly inclined.
 There is, of course, a saving factor: the next victims are uncertain, unnamed and unrepresented in this case.